More on very large deployments

 Derecho is a library that helps you build replicated, fault-tolerant services in a datacenter with RDMA networking.
 Here's how to start using it in your projects.

-To download the project, run
+branch.
+(Installation script)To download the project, run

 git clone https://github.com/Derecho-Project/derecho.git

-Once cloning is complete, to build the code, cd into the derecho directory and run:
+Once cloning is complete, to build the code, cd

-This will place the binaries and libraries in the sub-directories of Release.
+.
 The other build type is Debug.
 If you need to build the Debug version, replace Release by Debug in the above instructions.
-We explicitly disable in-source build, so running cmake . in derecho will not work.
+We explicitly disable in-source build, so running cmake .

 Once the project is built, install it by run:

-By default, derecho will be install into /usr/local/.
-Please make sure you have sudo privileges to write to system directories.
+By default, derecho will be install into /usr/local/

-Successful installation will set up the followings in $DESTDIR:
+Successful installation will set up the followings in $DESTDIR

 To build your own derecho executable, simple run:

-To use Derecho in your code, you simply need to
+, if you use dPodsTo use Derecho in your code, you simply need to

-The configuration file consists of three sections: DERECHO, RDMA, and PERS.
+.The configuration file consists of three sections: DERECHO, RDMA, and PERS.
 The DERECHO section includes core configuration options for a Derecho instance, which every application will need to customize.
 The RDMA section includes options for RDMA hardware specifications.
 The PERS section allows you to customize the persistent layer's behavior.

 Applications need to tell the Derecho library which node is the initial leader with the options leader_ip and leader_gms_port.
 Each node then specifies its own ID (local_id) and the IP address and ports it will use for Derecho component services (local_ip, gms_port, rpc_port, sst_port, and rdmc_port).